-Looked After Children (LAC) / Children in Care
+Child Looked After / Children in Care

 The most common reason for children becoming looked after is as a result of abuse or neglect.
-Staff should have extra vigilance to keep Looked After Children safe.
-The Safeguarding Team should be informed of activities involving Looked After Children.
+Staff should have extra vigilance to keep a child looked after safe and the Safeguarding Team should be informed of activities involving them.
 The activity lead should have details of the child's social worker and the name and contact details of the social worker, along with escalation contacts when people are not contactable (e.g., out of hours, on leave/half term or holiday periods, in meetings).
-It may be necessary for staff to have information about a child's Looked After legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
+It may be necessary for staff to have information about a child's 'looked after' legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.